bndernet/bnder-docs/docs/tmb/slash-commands.md

 ![screenshot of options popping up when typing slash in discord](/img/tmb/slash_commands.webp)

-If the commands of Task Manager aren't shown directly, you can tap the profile picture of it in the left of the popup.
+If the commands of Task Manager aren't shown directly, you can tap the profile picture of it on the left of the popup.

 There you can see a variety of commands.
 Every command has a little description.
 If you can't find the command by scrolling, start typing it.
 If the command exists it will get displayed.

 Discord guides you through all the parameters required to perform the command.